top of page

 The Online Tatting Classes and website entirely over to Tamie Montgomery.

-TAMIE MONTGOMERY - Owner, Administrator and Teacher
+Tamie Montgomery - Owner, Administrator and Teacher

 Tamie is not the owner or affiliated with Palmetto Tatting Guild in any manner.
 As some would think she was.
 She was merely a supporter.